Lenus1k/UML_diagrams_of_EZOP/README.md

 # UML_diagrams_of_EZOP
-Diagrams created in ArgoUML showing the structure of EZOP Web-Ontology Server
+Diagrams that describe the EZOP Web-Ontology Server.
+All diagrams were created with ArgoUML.

 For more information about EZOP Web-Ontology Server visit the following pages: http://ezop-project.ru